credebl/studio/src/pages/privacy-policy.md

 layout: ../app/LayoutStacked.astro
 ---

-# PRIVACY POLICY
+# Privacy Policy

 Effective Date: 01/09/2023

 ## 1. Responsible Entity's Name and Contact Information

-Responsible for the processing of data on CREDEBL (Verifiable Credential & Decentralised Identity management platform) and ADEYA (Mobile Wallet App): Blockster Labs Pvt Ltd Company; A Company established under provisions of Companies Act 1956 of Government of India, and as amended further from time to time and having its registered office at 409, Navale ICON, Off.
+Responsible for the processing of data on CREDEBL (Verifiable Credential & Decentralised Identity management platform) and ADEYA (Mobile Wallet App): Blockster Labs Private Limited (“Blockster”); A Company established under provisions of Companies Act 1956 of Government of India, and as amended further from time to time and having its registered office at 409, Navale ICON, Off.
 Mumbai-Bangalore Highway, Narhe, Pune, Maharashtra, 411021 India
 Email: privacy@blockster.global

 Note: A data control officer has not been mandated by the Responsible Entity.
 If you have queries or wish to assert any of your legal rights regarding data protection, kindly get in touch with the Responsible Entity immediately.

 ## 2. Information on the Processing of Personal Data
 CREDEBL Platform and ADEYA Mobile Wallet App are designed to prioritize user privacy.
-As a basic principle, no data is processed by Blockster Labs Pvt Ltd Company when the platform and app are used.
-All data is securely stored only on the user's end device, and Blockster Labs Pvt Ltd Company does not have access to this data.
+As a basic principle, no data is processed by Blockster when the platform and app are used.
+All data is securely stored only on the user's end device, and Blockster does not have access to this data.

-However, the platform and app are associated with a digital mailbox service ("Mediation Agent") operated by Blockster Labs Pvt Ltd Company.
+However, the platform and app are associated with a digital mailbox service ("Mediation Agent") operated by Blockster.
 The installation ID of the user is saved and processed for the purpose of the mailbox service.
 This allows incoming messages to be properly assigned to the respective user.
 The incoming messages are encrypted and sent to the mailbox service, which then forwards them to the user's platform and app.
 The recipient of the message receives a dedicated code from the mailbox service, which is linked to the installation ID.

 The Responsible Entity cannot identify individual users or access the content of the messages since they are encrypted and decrypted only on the user's end device.
 Once the messages have been properly sent to the platform and app, the mailbox service deletes them.
 The messages are held on the mailbox service until they can be delivered if the user's platform and app aren't accessible.